Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Scalar NSI

+For this work, we have considered a diagonal $\delta M$ which preserves the Hermicity of the Hamiltonian.
 This formalism would enable the exploration of the scalar NSI elements through different probability channels.
 The elements $\eta_{\alpha\beta}$ quantify the strength of the interactions, they can be probed in various neutrino experiments.
-Currently, there are not any definite bounds on these elements, the bounds may be imposed from the results of different neutrino experiments.
+Currently, there are not any definite bounds on these elements and we expect to impose bounds from the results of different neutrino experiments.

+We have considered three cases, with one non-zero diagonal element at a time.
+The expressions for $M_{\rm eff}$ that we use to calculate the modified Hamiltonian in these three cases are given below,

+It is interesting to see that $\mathcal H_{\rm SNSI}$ has a dependence on the absolute masses of neutrinos.
+In this work, throughout the analysis, we have assumed the value of $m_1$ to be $10^{-5}$ eV.
+The values of $m_2$ and $m_3$ are accordingly obtained from the values of $\Delta m_{21}^2$ and $\Delta m_{31}^2$.
+In the next section, we present some probability plots and describe the simulation procedure.